yochaigal/cairn/wip/2e/core-rules.md

 ## Hirelings

 - Adventuring parties can recruit hirelings, relying on their unique skills, knowledge, and training to aid in expeditions.
 - To create a hireling, choose an appropriate role from the [Hirelings](/wip/2e/marketplace#hirelings-per-day) table in the Marketplace.
-Roll 3d6 for each attribute, and 1d6 for their HP.
+Roll 3d6 for each attribute and 1d6 for their HP.
 Give them **equipment** appropriate to their station, then roll on the Character Traits tables to further flesh them out.
 - Alternatively, choose an appropriate [**background**](/wip/2e/character-creation#backgrounds) and **name** from the [Character Creation](/wip/2e/character-creation) guide.
 Roll (or choose from) the tables for that background.
 Then roll for Rations, Gold Pieces, Attributes, HP, and age.

 ## Die of Fate